hprodrig/MONSERRATE_Corpus/README.md

 ## Usage

 We used [Maluba Project](https://github.com/Maluuba/nlg-eval) in our experiments.
-You can find a _script(TBD)_ to automatically evaluate your system output on **MONSERRATE**.
+You can find a [scripts](script) (requires Maluba instalation) to automatically evaluate your system output on **MONSERRATE**.
 But the dataset is also publicly available to be used as you see fit.

 ## Citation